aemperor/graphics_projects/README.md

 <hr>
 <b>NOTE:
 <ul>
-<li>ALL README.pdf and example pre-fixed files are credit to Dr. Edwards at UT.
+<li>ALL README.pdf, cpplint.py, and example pre-fixed files are credit to Dr. Edwards at UT.
 <li>Contributors of this repository worked on specific parts of each project or specific projects.</ul></b>